OWASP/wstg/document/3-The_OWASP_Testing_Framework/0-The_Web_Security_Testing_Framework.md

 Theoretically, development is the implementation of a design.
 However, in the real world, many design decisions are made during code development.
 These are often smaller decisions that were either too detailed to be described in the design, or issues where no policy or standard guidance was offered.
 If the design and architecture were not adequate, the developer will be faced with many decisions.
 If there were insufficient policies and standards, the developer will be faced with even more decisions.

-### Phase 3.1 Code Walk Through
+### Phase 3.1 Code Walkthrough

-The security team should perform a code walk through with the developers, and in some cases, the system architects.
-A code walk through is a high-level walk through of the code where the developers can explain the logic and flow of the implemented code.
+The security team should perform a code walkthrough with the developers, and in some cases, the system architects.
+A code walkthrough is a high-level look at the code during which the developers can explain the logic and flow of the implemented code.
 It allows the code review team to obtain a general understanding of the code, and allows the developers to explain why certain things were developed the way they were.

 The purpose is not to perform a code review, but to understand at a high level the flow, the layout, and the structure of the code that makes up the application.